 - Starting drawdowns without a cushion.
 Fix: build a cash reserve and define guardrails.

-What Makes Correct Capital the Right Choice for Retirement Financial Planning in Jacksonville, FL
+Why Work With Correct Capital for Retirement Financial Planning in Jacksonville, FL

 - Fiduciary, CERTIFIED FINANCIAL PLANNER® professionals.
 We’re legally and ethically bound to prioritize your goals above everything else.
 As an RIA, our certified professionals commit to ongoing education and high ethical standards.